Give Up the Funk (Tear the Roof off the Sucker)

 "Give Up the Funk (Tear the Roof off the Sucker)" is a funk song by Parliament.
 It was released as a single under the name "Tear the Roof off the Sucker (Give Up the Funk)".
 It was the second single to be released from Parliament's 1975 album Mothership Connection (following "P. Funk (Wants to Get Funked Up)").
 With its anthemic sing-along chorus, it is one of the most famous P-Funk songs.
-It also became Parliament's first certified million-selling single, going Gold in 1976.
+It also became Parliament's first certified million-selling single, going Gold on October 19th, 1976.

 The bass vocal at the beginning of the song is performed by Ray Davis.

 Single version

 The single version begins without the "tear the roof off the sucker" intro.

 Chart performance

 "Give Up the Funk (Tear the Roof off the Sucker)" was the highest-charting single from the album, reaching number five on the Billboard Hot Soul Singles chart and number fifteen on the Billboard Hot 100 pop singles chart.
+In Canada it reached number 17.